Gosei Sentai Dairanger: Shadam

 Shadam's motivation in Gorma was to reach higher rankings until he became the 16th Gorma Emperor, deposing the competition in any way possible.
 He eventually realized his dream and the power of the Gorma Emperor once he defeated Kaku and disposed the previous once he is resurrected so he can become his successor.
 As Gorma XVI (ゴーマ十六世, Gōma Jū-roku-sei), he intended to use the Earth Shaking Jewel to take over the world despite suffering its mind-warping effects, fighting the Dairangers.
-But when Daijinryu appears, the Earth Shaking Jewel left Shadam to appease Daijinryu's wrath.
+But when Daizinryu appears, the Earth Shaking Jewel left Shadam to appease Daizinryu's wrath.
 A maddened Shadam attempted to escape, only to be encountered by Ryo in a one-way knife duel between them.
 Shadam lost and died on his own knife, revealing that he was actually a clay figure made long ago.
 As his body crumbled to dust, only an electricity-vibrating human eyeball remained among the pile of dirt.
-Shadam was revealed to have been responsible for making clay copies of the Gorma higher ranks, as most of them died years ago but since Shadam too was a clay copy, it's not known what happened to the real Shadam and who created the copies.
+Shadam was revealed to have been responsible for making clay copies of the Gorma higher ranks, as most of them died years ago but since Shadam too was a clay copy, it is not known what happened to the real Shadam and who created the copies.